5 Beautiful Places to See in L.A. to Beat the Crowds

 3. Malibu Creek State Park

 You would think a place as stunning as Malibu Creek State Park would be hectic during holiday months, but the park, tucked into the hills behind Malibu, has remained an escape from the hustle and bustle of the city.
-Some guests remark that they feel that they’ve seen this picture-perfect park before in film–that’s because this Hollywood-favorite spot was the location where M.A.S.H. was filmed, and the contrasting landscape of creek-cut meadows, golden in the autumn, and looming mountains and brooding oak trees makes it obvious as to why.
+Some guests remark that they feel that they've seen this picture-perfect park before in film--that's because this Hollywood-favorite spot was the location where M.A.S.H. was filmed, and the contrasting landscape of creek-cut meadows, golden in the autumn, and looming mountains and brooding oak trees makes it obvious as to why.
 You could spend all day here.
-We recommend the 2-mile loop trail hike to the rock pool, a pond framed by large stones and shaded under trees–an image from a fairy tale but (as of yet) unmolested by crowds.
+We recommend the 2-mile loop trail hike to the rock pool, a pond framed by large stones and shaded under trees--an image from a fairy tale but (as of yet) unmolested by crowds.

 4. El Matador Beach